-PRESENTED BY: Art Maronek / Jesus Sanchez
+PRESENTED BY: Jesus Sanchez, Public Works Operations Manager

-PROBLEM/ISSUE STATEMENT: In August 1995, Council passed Resolution 26, authorizing the execution of an Interlocal Agreement (ILA) between the City and King County for solid waste management services.
-The ILA designates King County as the entity to prepare a comprehensive plan to manage regional solid waste transfer and disposal for participating cities and unincorporated areas of the County.
-The County transmitted the completed Plan on November 28, 2001.
-With 120-days allowed for cities to review the Plan, Council has until March 31, 2002, to adopt, reject or take no-action in relation to the Plan.
+PROBLEM/ISSUE STATEMENT: In August 1995, Council passed Resolution 26. authorizing the execution of an Interlocal Agreement (ILA) between the City and King County for solid waste management services.
+The ILA designates King County as the entity to prepare a comprehensive plan to manage regional solid waste transfer and disposal.
+On November 28, 2001, the County transmitted the completed Plan to cities for review.
+As discussed with Council at the March 4, 2002, Council Workshop, the City has until March 31, 2002, to adopt, reject or take no-action in relation to the Plan.